Devcember/devcember.github.io/about.md

 Devcember is about giving.
 </p>

-During the month of Devcember (formerly December), celebrants do the following:
+During the month of December, [celebrants](/celebrants) do the following:

  - **develop**: code, content, community, art
  - **give it away**: creative commons, open source, etc.

-Ideally, you report your progress throughout the month somewhere others can follow along--a blog, a repo, the `#devcember` hash tag somewhere or other.
+Report on your progress throughout the month so others can follow along:
+ - Blog about it.
+ - Create a repo.
+ - Use #devcember on social media.

-The goal is a chronicle of the giving greatness we've done together for these 31 days.
+Our goal is to chronicle the giving greatness we'll do together in these 31 short days.